-Designing and Planning Control System Retrofits
+Designing and Planning Existing Control System Upgrades

 Designing a replacement control system can be more difficult than designing a control system from scratch.
 In designing a replacement to an existing control system, you may have to make decisions you normally would not have to make if it was a brand new installation.
-Your existing plant may need to be operational during the retrofit or the replacement may need to occur swiftly during an outage.
-You may also have to have alternative designs or be flexible with your design in case something doesn't quite turn out as you expect.
+Your existing plant may need to be operational during the retrofit, or the replacement may need to occur swiftly during an outage.
+You may also need alternative designs or be flexible with your design in case something doesn't quite turn out as you expect.

 The first key objective to planning your replacement is documenting the existing installation.
 This may involve gathering existing drawings, documents, databases, control system logic, HMI screen configurations, etc. Many times, existing documentation can be suspect or altogether incorrect.